 4- sharing with others

-todoist offers a REST api to access your actions, it opens a lot of possibilities for future integration.
-I’m starting to play with it, and plan to integrate some statistics about my actions in my ‘personnal analytics’ dasboard (more about that soon).
+todoist offers a REST API to access your actions, it opens a lot of possibilities for future integration.
+I’m starting to play with it, and plan to integrate some statistics about my actions in my ‘personnal analytics’ dashboard (more about that soon).

 6- and even fun!

 todoist implement a metric ‘the karma’ that monitor your level of productivity.
 If you add action, complete them on time, the karma goes up.
 If you have late actions, the karma goes down.
 It’s not very important, but it’s fun and gives some motivation when I tend to be out of control and don’t update my actions…